Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

 - CLS: 0.28 → 0.02.

-- Bounce rate dropped from 58% to 37%.
+- Bounce rate fell from 58% to 37%.

-- Contact form submissions increased by 41% within 60 days.
+- Contact-form submissions rose 41% in 60 days.

-The Hidden Cost of Page Builders: Wix, Squarespace, Shopify
+The hidden cost of page builders: Wix, Squarespace, Shopify

-- Shopify: Better than Wix, but themes load heavy JavaScript and external fonts.
+- Shopify: better than Wix, but themes load heavy JavaScript and external fonts.
 Average score: 60–75.

 - Or hire me.
 I’ll build you a custom PHP site that scores 100 — guaranteed.